-Oh, that's easy, it's suitable for all families with children from the age of 6 and over, who want to play in the snow together and enjoy some exciting outdoor activities.
-We know that children are the real customers here but we've also ensured the itinerary includes activities that the adults will enjoy too and one sneaky evening where the guide will entertain the kids in the snow whilst the adults enjoy a grown up meal.
+Oh, that's easy, it's suitable for everyone, most especially families with children from the age of 6 and over, who want to play in the snow together and enjoy some exciting outdoor activities.
+Those with children know that for any family holiday, the children the real customers, however we've also ensured the itinerary includes activities that all adults will enjoy too.
+Couples and friends travelling together will enjoy the real mix of people getting together on this holiday.

 Where do the kids sit for the snowmobile and dog sledding activities?

 For the snowmobile trip each child will be a passenger and sit on the back of an adult's snowmobile.
 For young children the guide may attach a sleigh to the back of his snowmobile and the children sit inside wrapped in blankets and sitting on reindeer skins - they love it!
 This means that adults will each drive a snowmobile unless they do not have a driving licence, in which case they will travel as a passenger sitting behind the driver.

 For the dog-sledding trip again each child will travel as a passenger but will also have the opportunity to try mushing the dog team with one of the adults.
 Passengers sit inside the dog sled but do have the opportunity to switch with the musher - everyone gets to try everything!
 It is important to remember that the guides are very experienced at working with families (they have their own) and will choose the routes most suited towards children, that is the terrain will be lovely but not too challenging for novice riders/mushers.